ragdolldynamics/ragdoll-maya/docs/pages/releases/next.md

 **Hard Distance**

 A `Stiffness = -1` means the constraint is "hard".
-It will not accept any slack or "springiness", that would be a solver fault.
+It will not accept any slack or "springiness".

 In this example, the distance is animated whilst soft, and transitioned into a hard constraint.
 Notice how it snaps into place once hard.